Homap/ostrich_PAR_analysis/code/analysis/rho/README.md

     - `./LDhat/lkgen -lk LDhat/lk_files/lk_n50_t0.001 -nseq 10 -prefix ${lk_LUT_path}/nonPAR`

-./interval -seq $sites -loc $locs -lk $lk -prefix $out_prefix -its 10000000 -bpen 5 -samp 2000

-For the SDR, calculate Rho only in males and then for the sex-averaged recombination rate, do 2/3*(male recombination rate).
+## Sites and locus files

+We would like to calculate the rho for the whole Z chromosome however, if running LDhat on long scaffolds or chromosomes, the algorithm may not coverge.
+Instead, we split the data into chunks of 2000 SNPs with 200 SNPs overlap between windows.

-`bash run_vcf_to_ldhat_input.sh`
+`bash 1_run_vcf_to_ldhat_input.sh`

-The python script, `vcf_to_ldhat_out.py` produces a file ending with `scaffold.pos.txt`that stores the original positions of sites on the scaffold, later used for plotting:
+The python script in the script above called `vcf_to_ldhat_out.py` produces an additional file ending with `pos.txt`that stores the original positions of sites on the scaffold, later used for plotting:

+- Pos

 ```
 2000 574366 L